-All of the ones I’ve used in the past have been so big and bulky that I’ve ended up shoving far too much into them and ending up with back pain.
+All of the ones I’ve used in the past have been so big and bulky that I’ve always shoved far too much into them and ended up with back pain.
 Since transitioning to traveling with only carry-on luggage, my search became even trickier.
 Now, I would need my daypack to fit inside my main backpack, as airlines don’t let you carry two bags on to the plane.

 Enter this teeny-tiny backpack that packs up to the size of a satsuma.

-Despite it’s tiny size when squished up into a ball, it’s still surprisingly strong, holding a two-litre bottle of water, two cameras, two phones, some sunscreen and a bottle of insect repellent when I was hiking in New England.
+Despite its tiny size when squished up into a ball, it’s still surprisingly strong, holding a two-litre bottle of water, two SLR cameras, two phones, and a guidebook when I was exploring all over Japan last year.
 And it doesn’t look cheap and crinkly, either, as so many packable bags often do.
-I used this bad boy all over the U.S. and the Azores last month, and will be taking it with me on all of my travels next year, too.
+I take this bad boy on every single one of my trips.

 The GRAYL Purifier Bottle ($59.00)

-2017 has been the year of the GRAYL for me, and if anyone’s planning to visit a country with unsafe tap water, I can’t help myself from recommending it.
+I adore my GRAYL and if anyone’s planning to visit a country with unsafe tap water, I can’t help myself from recommending it.

-I’ve used the GRAYL to drink tap water all over the world this year, from Mozambique to the Democratic Republic of the Congo and never once got sick.
+I’ve used the GRAYL to drink tap water all over the world this year, from Mozambique to Tonga, the Democratic Republic of the Congo to Tanzania and never once got sick.
 And yes, drinking water from a tap in the Congo was what I would label terrifying.
 In 2019, I’ll be using my GRAYL to drink the tap water from India, Ethiopia, Ghana, and more — future travel plans spoiler alert!

 It’s fairly pricey for a purifier bottle, I’ll admit, but if you think about how much you typically spend on bottled water while travelling, it saves you money in the long term, while also giving you peace of mind, preventing dehydration, and helping you reduce your plastic consumption.
 I take it on every single one of my trips to countries that don’t have safe tap water.

 Amazon Kindle Paperwhite ($120.00)